 Discover the Role of AI in Transportation

-Predictive analytics don’t only look at historical data, but often combine it with real-time information to provide the most reliable forecast about the future.
+Predictive analytics doesn’t only look at historical data but often blends it with real-time information to provide the most reliable forecast about the future.

 For example, many organizations are combining predictive analysis with IIoT technology by gathering data from connected devices installed in trucks or warehouses to forecast malfunctions and schedule maintenance before too much damage occurs.